gromakovsky/Orchid/README.md

 ### Function definition

 Function definition starts with `def` keyword followed by function name, argument list, optional return type and `:` symbol.
 The next lines contain indented block with function's body.
 Argument list is enclosed in parenthesis and contains (possible empty) list of typed arguments delimited by `comma`.
 Trailing comma is permitted.
 Typed argument has a form `name : type`.
 Return type is separated by `→` (U+2192) character and represented as identifier.
 Function body is a sequence of statements.
 Nested function definitions are accepted by parser, but are prohibited in this version (the error is raised in such cases).
+Function names starting with `__` are reserved for internal usage by standard library.

 Example: